yaskovdev/blog/_posts/2017-10-24-what-on-earth-is-utc.md

 categories: jekyll update
 ---

+## What on Earth is UTC?

-### UTC -- a time standard or a time zone?
+### UTC — a time standard or a time zone?

-There are some [popular resources|https://www.timeanddate.com/time/gmt-utc-time.html] which clearly state that "UTC is not a time zone".
+There are some [popular resources](https://www.timeanddate.com/time/gmt-utc-time.html) which clearly state that UTC is not a time zone, but a time standard.

 On the other hand, on some operation systems you can find UTC in the list of time zones.
 Also in Java, for example, this simple call `TimeZone.getTimeZone("UTC")` does return TimeZone object without any problems.